thesgc/chembiohub_ws/README.md

-All of these are in development mode only, for a production install you will need to set up an appropriate settings file and follow the instructions in [install anaconda](install_anaconda.rst)
+All of these are in development mode only, for a production install you will need to set up an appropriate settings file and follow the instructions in [install ubuntu](insal_ubuntu.md)